Rail engineering: industry sector overview

 Rail is an area that's got some good investment.
 One of the most high-profile projects currently is High Speed Two (HS2), a planned high-speed railway linking London, Birmingham, the East Midlands, Leeds and Manchester.

-Currently, there's quite a lot of investment in electrification, which is a far more environmentally friendly way to power trains than diesel.
-There's also a focus on increasing capacity to be able to run more trains.
+Currently, there's some investment in electrification, which is a more environmentally friendly way to power trains than diesel, as well as there also being a focus on increasing capacity to be able to run more trains.
 In the future, we're looking at the digital railway.
 This involves introducing a new signalling system to match the rest of Europe and using technology in a smarter way.
 For example, remote condition monitoring is a more efficient way of overseeing and managing the rail infrastructure.
 You can look at live information on a computer screen, which eliminates the need to send people out onto the network to gather this data.

 What it's like to work in the rail industry